chenglou/react-treeview/README.md

 whole tree is a ul.treeview

 div.treenode-arrow ->   ▾ Apple              <- div.treenode-item
-                            FileMaker                        whole node is
+                            FileMaker              whole node is a li.treenode
-                            Braeburn Capital                 a li.treenode
+                            Braeburn Capital       also is .treenode-no-toggle
+                                                   with `canToggle` false
 ```

 That's it.
 Since you can attach any component as child, the styling is flexible and entirely up to you.